EnviroDIY/ModularSensors/README.md

 The modem does not behave quite the same as all the other sensors do, though.
 Setup must be done with the ```setupModem(...)``` function; the normal ```setup()``` function does not do anything.
 The ```powerUp()``` and ```powerDown()``` functions also do not work, the modem will only go on with the ```modemPowerUp()``` function and off with the ```modemPowerDown()``` function.

-Note for GPRSBee modems: To start the modem you will need to power the logger board off, connect the battery to the logger board, and finally attach the modem to the logger board.
+Special note for Sodaq GPRSBee modems: To start the modem you will need to power the logger board off, connect the battery to the logger board, and finally attach the modem to the logger board.
 Then you may power the board and run your sketch.
 We have found that attaching a GPRSBee modem to power in a different sequence results in the modem reporting zero signal strength.
-Note, the Mayfly connected to a computer via USB does not supply sufficient power to the GPRSBee.
-If the community finds this true for other modems, please let us know.

 ### <a name="DIYlogger"></a>Additional Functions Available for a LoggerEnviroDIY Object:
 These functions attach a modem and set up the required registration token and sampling feature UUID for the EnviroDIY web streaming data loader API.  **All three** functions must be called before calling any of the other EnviroDIYLogger functions.
 You *must* also add the correct variable UUID's to the constructors for each variable you are using.
 All of the UUID and token values can be obtained after registering at http://data.envirodiy.org/.

 - **attachModem(loggerModem &modem)** - Attaches a loggerModem to the logger, which the logger then can use to send data to the internet.
 See [Modem and Internet Functions](#Modem) for more information on how the modem must be set up before it is attached to the logger.
 You must include an ampersand to tie in the already created modem!
+If you do not attach a modem, you cannot send data to The EnviroDIY data portal!
 - **setToken(const char \*registrationToken)** - Sets the registration token to access the EnviroDIY streaming data loader API.
 Note that the input is a pointer to the registrationToken.
 - **setSamplingFeatureUUID(const char \*samplingFeatureUUID)** - Sets the universally unique identifier (UUID or GUID) of the sampling feature.
 Note that the input is a pointer to the samplingFeatureUUID.

-Because sending data to EnviroDIY depends on having some sort of modem or internet connection, there is a modem object created within the LoggerEnviroDIY Object.
-To set up that modem object, you still need to call the functions listed in the LoggerModem section, but you need to add an extra "modem." before the function name to call the internal modem object.
-You do not need to separately create the object.
+Within the loop, these functions can then format and send out data:

-Within the loop, these two functions will then format and send out data:
+- **streamSensorDataJSON(Stream \*stream)** - Prints a properly formatted EnviroDIY datqa portal JSON string to the selected Arduino stream.

-- **generateSensorDataJSON()** - Generates a properly formatted JSON string to go to the EnviroDIY streaming data loader API.
+    - If you would like the manipulate or add to the csv data, **generateSensorDataJSON()** returns an Arduino String containing the same information as is printed by streamSensorDataJSON(Stream \*stream).
+Keep in mind, the JSON is likely to be a very long string and _may crash your program_.
+Only use generateSensorDataJSON() when working with a small variable array
-- **postDataEnviroDIY()** - Creates proper headers and sends data to the EnviroDIY data portal.
-Depends on the modem support module.
+- **postDataEnviroDIY(String enviroDIYjson = "");** - Creates proper HTTP headers and sends the entered JSON to the EnviroDIY data portal.
+Depends on the having a modem attached.
 Returns an HTML response code.
+If you do not enter a JSON, the streamSensorDataJSON(Stream \*stream) function will be used internally to generate one.
+Please keep in mind when attempting to enter a String JSON that very long strings _may crash your program_.

 ### <a name="LoggerExamples"></a>Logger Examples: